Effective April 13, 2026 Civil Settlement will move to the 4th Floor of the Tani G. Cantil-Sakauye Courthouse (500 G Street).

 Attendance

-Currently, all settlement conferences will be conducted in-person with the option of appearing via the videoconferencing application Zoom.
+Settlement conferences will be conducted in-person with the option of appearing via the videoconferencing application Zoom.
 The parties shall meet and confer at least seven (7) days prior to the scheduled conference.
-Parties that elect to appear via Zoom must notify the department at dept59@saccourt.ca.gov no less than seven (7) days prior to the scheduled conference.
+Parties that elect to appear via Zoom must notify the department at SCRoom450@saccourt.ca.gov no less than seven (7) court days prior to the scheduled conference.
 The Settlement Conference Clerk will email the Zoom link to all parties and counsel the week prior to your scheduled settlement conference.
 All persons whose consent is required to effect a binding settlement shall be present at the settlement conference unless they have been excused from attendance by the Supervising Settlement Judge.
 A request for excuse must be made no less than seven (7) court days prior to the scheduled conference, and should include the response of all other parties to the request.

 Any person who has been excused from attendance must remain immediately available by telephone throughout the conference.